What to Eat When You Have Heartburn

 Cut it into fine rounds.
 Then mix it with arugula and spinach.
 Dress it with olive oil and you’re ready to eat.

 White meats are a better food option than red meat to eat when you have heartburn.
 It’s best to have meat that’s baked or grilled.
 Never eat white meat fried or with skin, because these are high in fats when prepared this way.

 The rule for eating seafood is the same as with chicken.
 Never eat it fried.
 Among the best options, we recommend shrimp and salmon.

 Cooked vegetablesBesides eating raw vegetables in salads, we can eat them cooked.
 Some good examples are cabbage, asparagus, and broccoli.

 We recommend that you eat root vegetables like carrots and beets.
 These should always be cooked.

-Couscous, bulgur wheat, or cream of wheat can all be included in this group.
-In the case of rice, the best is whole or Yamani brown rice.
-All of these are great if you suffer from stomach acid.
+Couscous, bulgur wheat, or cream of wheat can all be included in this group as well.
+In the case of rice, the best is whole or yamani brown rice.
+All of these are great to eat when you have heartburn.